rhinobase/raftyui/apps/docs/app/(docs)/docs/components/toast/page.md

 ---
 title: Toast
-pageTitle: Toast - Rafty UI
+nextjs:
+  metadata:
+    title: Toast
     description: The toast component is used to give feedback to users after an action has taken place.
 ---

 The toast component is used to give feedback to users after an action has taken place.